 Calling All College Student Startups!
 Applications Now Accepted for Student Startup Madness 2014-15 Seeking the Best College Digital Media Startup (Nationwide Tournament

 Online applications are now being accepted for the 2014-15 Student Startup Madness, a fun and exciting nationwide tournament offering college student startups the opportunity to "live the entrepreneurial dream": compete against fellow student entrepreneurs, and grab the attention of potential investors and leaders in the startup community at the South By Southwest Interactive festival in March 2015.

 Student Startup Madness (SSM) is open to all college student digital media startups from any college/university in the United States.
-To apply, go to http://studentstartupmadness.com/apply-now/.
-Applications will be accepted through Dec.
-5, 2014.
+To apply, go to http://studentstartupmadness.com/apply-now/

 Teams are encouraged to apply for "Early Admission" by Friday, Oct 10, 2013, when 20 of the 64 SSM starting field of tournament teams will be selected.
 The benefits of early admission include less competition for the 20 "early admission" spots and more time for student teams to plan ahead and prepare their pitch materials, if they are selected for the semi-finals.
 Early application will also afford the SSM Selection Committee more opportunity to consider applications versus those that are submitted close to the Dec.
 5 final application deadline.